PAIReD jet: A multi-pronged resonance tagging strategy across all Lorentz boosts: Effects of clustering algorithms

-However, the geometrical differences between the PAIReD(Ellipse) jets and AK15 jets make it difficult to make a direct conclusion on the effects of clustering based on the observed differences.
-Therefore, to validate the above observations, we additionally define a cone-based jet (Cone15) with radius 1.5 units, for every AK15 jet reconstructed in the generated events.
+To examine the effect of unclustered particles in tagging large-radius jets, we additionally define a cone-based jet (Cone15) with radius 1.5 units, for every AK15 jet reconstructed in the simulated events.
 The axis of every Cone15 jet is defined to be at the center of the corresponding AK15 jet and all particles in a radius of $\Delta R=1.5$ units around the jet axis are considered its constituents.
 This makes the Cone15 jets geometrically similar to the AK15 jets with the difference that the former does not use the AK algorithm, except for defining the jet center.
 The regression and classification trainings (Sec. \ref{sec:Neural-network-training}) and the mock ZH(H$\rightarrow\text{c}\bar{\text{c}}$) analysis (Sec. \ref{sec:Constructing-a-mock}) are repeated replacing AK15 jets with Cone15 jets.

 The maximum signal efficiencies, classifier AUCs, end-to-end background rejections, and signal sensitivity estimates in the context of a ZH(H$\rightarrow\text{c}\bar{\text{c}}$) analysis are shown in Fig. \ref{fig:Cone15Class}.
 The Cone15 and AK15 have similar signal reconstruction efficiencies, except for at high Higgs boson boosts where the Cone15 approach reconstructs about 2\% more signal events.
 The Cone15 approach selects the correct jet as the Higgs boson candidate in a slightly higher number of events, resulting in this observed gain in signal reconstruction efficiency.
 However, this gain is offset by the classifier performance in the next step, where the AK15-based classifier performs better only at high boosts ($p_{\text{T}}\apprge$ 350 GeV) of the Higgs boson.
 The Cone15-based classifier has a significantly better classification performance at lower boosts.
 The combined effect can be seen in the end-to-end background rejection and signal sensitivity plots, where the two approaches show similar performances, with the Cone15 performing marginally better at low boosts ($\apprle$ 300 GeV), while the AK15-based approach performs better at higher Higgs boson $p_{\text{T}}$'s ($\apprge$ 350 GeV).